Need More Information?

 - Understand what your professor really expects in an essay and how American writing conventions differ from what you have been taught at home.

 Our graduate and undergraduate student tutors are experienced teachers who are familiar with the cross-cultural issues that make writing and speaking in academic English a challenge.
-Students often find that their tutors also serve as cultural guides, offering resources to help their students navigate the unfamiliar academic landscape.
+Students often find that their tutors also serve as cultural guides, offering resources to help navigate the unfamiliar academic landscape.
 They can also help you locate research sources and decipher the particularities of citation and documentation.
 If you are a teaching fellow, they will offer you practice sessions in giving effective presentations.

 To request a tutorial, please contact Program Administrator Elizabeth Field.
 Once you are assigned a tutor, you are expected to be present each week.
 If you think you might only need occasional help with your writing, please make an appointment with the Writing Center consultants in the library instead.
 They offer both weekly appointments and a drop-in service with their consultants.
 Please note that tutorials are only open to undergraduate and graduate students in the Colleges of Arts and Sciences.
-We do not offer tutorials to Heller or IBS students at the present time.
+We do not offer tutorials to Heller students at the present time.